 When you enroll in Medicare, you pay multiple premiums for multiple types of coverage (Parts A and B, as well as the Part D prescription drug plan).
 Unlike a group health plan, there are no caps on out-of-pocket costs and a risk that you might have to pay a hospital insurance deductible more than once per year.
 Original Medicare also does not cover some costs that many seniors would like to cover, such as dental and vision care expenses.2

-Details about Medicare,
+Topics: Details about Medicare, Retirement, Medicare Enrollment

 Separating some eldercare facts from eldercare myths.